apache/incubator-weex/README_RELEASE.md

 > `cp dist/native.min.js android/sdk/assets/main.js`

 ### Build Android SDK
-Make sure you have install gradle, see install guide in [gradle website](https://gradle.org/install).
+Make sure you have install gradle, see more details about 'how to install gradle' in [gradle website](https://gradle.org/install).
 Go into the `android` folder then execute
 > `$ cd android `
 > `$ gradle wrapper --gradle-version 2.14.1`